 - (viii).
-Interested parties may assist the applicant in providing information to the CRMO.
-In addition, the CRMO will, upon the request of the applicant, provide assistance to the applicant in developing the assessment and findings required. - (ix).
+Interested parties may assist the applicant in providing information to the CRMD.
+In addition, the CRMD will, upon the request of the applicant, provide assistance to the applicant in developing the assessment and findings required. - (ix).
 CRMO review begins at the time the Office receives both the applicant's consistency certification and the supporting information and determines that the information is complete.
-Timely public notice of the proposed activity will be made by CRMO.
+Timely public notice of the proposed activity will be made by CRMD.
 The public notice will include a summary of the proposal, an announcement that information submitted by the applicant is available for public inspection and a statement that public comments are invited. - (x).
 At the earliest practicable time and within six (6) months after the date of receipt, the CRMO will notify the issuing Federal agency of its concurrence or objection.
 If CRMO has not issued a decision within three (3) months after the date of receipt, it must notify the applicant and the Federal agency of the status of the matter and the basis for futher delay, if any.

-In the event that CRMO objects to the applicant's consistency determination, the Office must set out its objection, in writing, with reasons and supporting information and alternative measures, if they exist, which, if adopted, would permit the activity to be conducted in a manner consistent with the CRM Program.
+In the event that CRMO objects to the applicant's consistency determination, the Office must set out its objection, in writing, with reasons and supporting information and alternative measures, if they exist. which, if adopted, would permit the activity to be conducted in a manner consistent with the CRM Program.
 A CRMO objection will include a statement informing the applicant of a right to appeal to the Secretary of Commerce as provided in Section 307 of the Federal Coastal Zone Management Act, as amended.

-Federal Assistance. Ε.
+Ε. Federal Assistance.

-- (i).
-"Federal assistance" means assistance provided under a Federal grant program to an applicant agency through grant or contractual agreements, loans, subsidies, guarantees, insurance or other forms of financial aid for activities which affect the coastal zone. - (ii).
-An applicant refers to any unit of the CNMI Government, which, following CRM Program consistency concurrence, submits an application for Federal assistance. - (iii).
-The CRMO shall be notified of any application submitted to the Planning and Budget Affairs Office for any federal assistance program listed in the Catalog of Federal Domestic Assistance in addition to applications to the Office of Ocean and Coastal Resource Zone Management for Coastal Energy Impact Program grants. [through the CNMI Clearinghouse process which provides for the evaluation, review and coordination of Federally assisted programs pursuant to Presidential Executive Order 12372 and CNMI Public Law 3-68.] - (iv).
-Application for federal assistance for activities affecting coastal lands [zone] must go through the clearinghouse notification and review process to ensure that the CRMO has an opportunity to review the proposed action for consistency with the CRMP.
+- "Federal assistance" means assistance provided under a Federal grant program to an applicant agency through grant or contractual agreements, loans, subsidies, guarantees, insurance or other forms of financial aid for activities which affect the coastal zone. - (ii).
+An applicant refers to any unit of the CNMI Government, which, following CRM Program consistency concurrence, submits an application for Federal assistance.

+- (iii).
+The CRMO shall be notified of any application submitted to the Planning and Budget Affairs Office for any federal assistance program listed in the Catalog of Federal Domestic Assistance in addition to applications to the Office of Ocean and Coastal Resource Zone Management for Coastal Energy Impact Program grants. - (iv).
+Application for federal assistance for activities affecting coastal lands must go through the clearinghouse notification and review process to ensure that the CRMO has an opportunity to review the proposed action for consistency with the CRMP.
 Such applications must include a certification of consistency which meets the information requirements set out in these Regulations. - (v).
 If a coastal permit is required for a project utilizing federal assistance, then the coastal permit and the federal assistance applications shall be filed simultaneously. - (vi).
 In the event that CRMO finds that the proposed federal assistance is not consistent with the CRMP, the application shall not be approved unless the CRMO's objection is resolved through information discussions among the Federal Program agencies, the applicant and the CRMO or the objection is set aside on appeal to the Secretary of Commerce pursuant to Section 307 of the Federal Coastal Zone Management Act.
 CRMO's objection must be set forth in writing with reasons, supporting information and alternative measures.
 The Planning and Budget Affairs Office must then notify the applicant agency and the Federal agency of CRMO's objection and must inform the applicant agency of its right to appeal to the Secretary of Commerce.
 If CRMO does not object to an application proposal during the clearinghouse process, the Federal agency may grant the federal assistance.

 Section 22.
-[21] REPEALER.
+REPEALER.